ladamsperez/django--music/README.md

 - Edit an existing album
 - Delete an existing album

+Styling your app:
-Your app should have at least minimal styling.
-It's pretty practical to use a CSS library like [Tachyons](https://tachyons.io/) or [Picnic](https://picnicss.com/), though you can write custom CSS if you want to.
-Just remember that **for this assignment, functionality is a higher priority than styling**.
+- It's pretty practical to use a CSS library like [Tachyons](https://tachyons.io/), [Materialize](https://materializecss.com/) or [Picnic](https://picnicss.com/), though you can write custom CSS if you want to.
+- Implement some *Semantic HTML* and either *Grid* or *Flexbox* from this week's videos to create a user-friendly and visually appealing project.

 A good place to start is planning out your Album model and making sure you can make an Album object in the shell and/or admin.
 Make a couple of them.
 Then, you can start working on urls and views by make a homepage to list the existing albums.